TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ### Users, roles and permissions

 Each user has id and set of permissions for every scenario category.
-There following permissions are supported:
+The following permissions are supported:

 * Read - user can view scenarios in category
 * Write - user can modify/add new scenarios in category